laurentiu-dancu/autobahn/docs/game-design-document.md

 ### 1.1.
 Game Concept (MVP)

 "Autobahn" (MVP) is a browser-based incremental idle game where players begin by salvaging materials from their garage workshop and manually crafting basic automotive components.
-Starting with a simple "Salvage Materials" action that provides free basic resources, players gradually build up their inventory and automate production.
-The game emphasizes realistic early automobile manufacturing, beginning with the most basic components that a single person could reasonably produce and sell.
+The game features a hybrid starting approach: players begin with small amounts of basic materials (Wire Stock, Sheet Metal, Leather Scraps, Oil) but can always generate more through the "Salvage Materials" action.
+This ensures immediate engagement while providing a reliable fallback mechanism.

-The game starts the player with an always-available salvaging action to ensure immediate engagement and prevent softlocks, revealing the broader resource and market systems only as the player progresses and needs them.
+The game emphasizes realistic early automobile manufacturing, beginning with the most basic components that a single person could reasonably produce and sell, progressing through automation and eventually sophisticated stock control systems.

 ### 1.2.
 Target Audience